SEAN: Lots of things to enjoy in the very busy final week of the month, from a variety of publishers.

 ANNA: Sooooooo Eeeeeeeeeexcited!

-MELINDA: I am down with the flu, but I must perk up just a little to join in on this little celebration.
+MJ: I am down with the flu, but I must perk up just a little to join in on this little celebration.
 Woooooo! *cough* Woo.

 SEAN: And there’s a giant pile of Yen, starting with Vol. 4 of fantasy headtwister Are You Alice?